-The approval of verge development remains with the City's Engineering and Parks Services division.
 It is the obligation of the owner or occupier to:

-- Locate any public utility services on the verge and protect these from damage by the verge development. - Maintain a verge development at no cost to the City, inclusive of reinstatement after works by the City or any public utility. - Keep the verge in a good and tidy condition and ensure; - the verge development is maintained in an acceptable condition by regular mowing/slashing and weed management. - where the verge treatment is a garden or lawn, that a footpath on the verge and a carriageway adjoining the verge is not obstructed. - the pedestrian access zone is kept clear and maintained in a safe condition. - o sight lines are not obstructed for pedestrians or vehicles. - Not disturb a footpath on the verge.
+- Locate any public utility services on the verge and protect these from damage by the verge development; and - Maintain a verge development at no cost to the City, inclusive of reinstatement after works by the City or any public utility.

+Keep the verge in a good and tidy condition and ensure:

+- the verge development is maintained in an acceptable condition by undertaking regular maintenance, such as mowing/slashing, pruning, hard surface repair and weed management; - any vegetation on the verge does not overflow or protrude onto any footpath, Pedestrian Access Zone or road carriageway;

+- utility assets, pits and fire hydrants are always fully visible; - · sight lines are not obstructed for pedestrians or vehicles; and - any tree, footpath, kerb, utility asset or drainage infrastructure that forms part of the verge are not removed, moved or damaged.

+The City may undertake basic maintenance to ensure public safety and mitigate risk of fire for Undeveloped Verges, except where the adjacent owner or occupier has assumed ongoing responsibility for it by commencing any maintenance activities on any part.